praveenkumarsrinivasan/kmg/example.md

 ### Traditional Search Engines

-- Retrieves specific sets of web pages <span style="color:maroon">based on keywords</span> found in user queries.
+- Retrieves specific sets of web pages <span style="color:yellow">based on keywords</span> found in user queries.
 - Retrieves information only from the surface of the web.
-- Social Networks have imposed the challenge of handling <span style="color:maroon">real-time data</span>.
+- Social Networks have imposed the challenge of handling <span style="color:yellow">real-time data</span>.
-- Processing the streams of real-time data can help enhance Search Engines, News media, and many other systems by feeding them with recent <span style="color:maroon">**knowledge**</span> about <span style="color:maroon">**current affairs**</span>.
+- Processing the streams of real-time data can help enhance Search Engines, News media, and many other systems by feeding them with recent <span style="color:yellow">**knowledge**</span> about <span style="color:yellow">**current affairs**</span>.

 Notes:
 - Traditional Search Engines have primarily been based on bag of keywords words approach